-The Eureka Sentinel Museum is located in the 1879 Eureka Sentinel Newspaper Building, site of the town's longest running newspaper.
+The Eureka Sentinel Museum is in the 1879 Eureka Sentinel Newspaper Building, site of the town's longest running newspaper.
 The museum displays artifacts from Eureka's 1870s mining era and contains a complete nineteenth century press room.
 The ground floor of the building was made into a county historical museum in 1982, and in the year 2000 the museum expanded to include both floors of the building.
-The museum is open seven days a week from May through October.
 Visitation to the museum has been increasing over the two decades since its opening, but not steadily.
 Visitation to the museum reached a high of 5,083 visitors in 1995, and then declined in subsequent years.
-In 2013, total visitation reached 4,914 (Table 3-12).
+In 2017, total visitation reached 4,186 (Table 3-12).
 The trend in visitation is shown in Figure 3-13.
 It should be noted that approximately one-third of all visitors do not sign into the museum.
 As a result, total visitation is probably understated.

 The museum is an important part of Eureka's historical and architectural heritage, and as such serves as an indicator of the potential for development of historical tourism in the region.
 Visitation to the museum also is a rough indicator of the current level of tourism in the town.
 The museum is within the Eureka Historic District, designated in 1973.
-Also in the historic district is the Eureka Opera House, built in 1880 and restored in 1994.
+Also, in the historic district is the Eureka Opera House, built in 1880 and restored in 1994.